This page under construction………

 Below is a list of some of the major projects that God has provided for….

-In summary, this project is a 10 room dorm building to house the current 23 girls and 3 female workers, with extra capacity to expand to 30 children.
+In summary, this project was to construct a 10 room dorm building to house the current girls and 3 female workers, with extra capacity to expand to 30 children.
 This facility is a copy of the dorm building completed for the boys in December of 2014.

 The Need: The 23 girls and 2 female workers are currently living in the small unfinished house that was on the site when it was purchased.
 This was a temporary move, necessitated by urgent timing, until the sequence of planned projects progress to the point of constructing a dorm.

 The What: Replicate the boys dorm, placed adjacent to it.
 The design has proven well and is refined from facilities that are in use at the LSH Home in Kenya.
 Abundant screened windows, ceiling, electric lighting, shelf and cupboards, study and play room, and good bedding provide a positive atmosphere.